ibm-cloud-docs/image-templates/image_cloud-init.md

 a customized image that you've enabled for cloud-init.
 {:shortdesc}

-The following operating systems now default to a cloud-init enabled image when you order a virtual server without selecting additional software, post-provisioning scripts, or advanced monitoring.
+The following operating systems now default to a cloud-init enabled image when you order a virtual server without add-ons.
+(Add-ons include additional software, post-provisioning scripts, and advanced monitoring.)
 * CentOS 7
 * Debian 8
 * Ubuntu 16.04